Looking for the most efficient way to tone yourself from head to toe? All you need are 30 minutes and this full-body workout for women!

 Maxing Out Your Workout

-Dr. Anthony holds dual degrees in Nutrition & Neuroscience from the University Of Pennsylvania, a Doctorate in Naturopathic Medicine, and is also a national champion bodybuilder.
-After watching his own Dad lose his health and pass away at the young age of 42, Dr. Anthony founded The Fit Father Project & Fit Mother Project to help busy Moms and Dads get and stay permanently healthy for their families.
+After watching his own Dad lose his health and pass away at the young age of 42, Dr. Balduzzi founded The Fit Mother Project and Fit Father Project to help busy moms and dads get and stay healthy for their families.

 Learn More About FM30X

 *Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
 Always consult with your doctor before making health decisions.
-This is not medical advice – simply very well-researched info on a full body workout for women.
+This is not medical advice – simply very well-researched info on full-body workouts for women.